-Madagascar kicks off presidential polls amid calls for boycott
+Voting ends in Madagascar presidential election boycotted by opposition

 UK charges Madagascan president’s top aide with bribery

-His opponents say Rajoelina should be disqualified and accuse him of waging an “institutional coup” to stay in power.
+His opponents said Rajoelina should be disqualified, and they accused him of waging an “institutional coup” to stay in power.

+Voting commenced smoothly on Thursday in the Indian Ocean nation, according to the Agence France-Presse news agency, despite an overnight curfew and months of protests leading up to the election.

+There was a low-key security presence across the capital, Antananarivo, and turnout was low.
+People queued at polling stations in areas supporting Rajoelina while those in opposition neighbourhoods were mostly empty, according to the Reuters news agency.

-Ten key opposition candidates have called on voters to shun the elections.
+Ten key opposition candidates called on voters to shun the elections.

-They have organised street protests in the capital, Antananarivo, almost every day in recent weeks, with police dispersing many with tear gas and arresting dozens of demonstrators.
+They had organised street protests in Antananarivo almost every day in recent weeks.
+Police dispersed many with tear gas and arrested dozens of demonstrators.

 “We appeal to everyone not to vote.
-Conditions for a transparent presidential election, accepted by all, have not been met,” Roland Ratsiraka, one of the protesting candidates, said on Tuesday.
+Conditions for a transparent presidential election accepted by all have not been met,” Roland Ratsiraka, one of the protesting candidates, said this week.

-“We do not want to participate in this fraud, it is a joke on Madagascar.”
+“We do not want to participate in this fraud.
+It is a joke on Madagascar.”

 Rajoelina has brushed off criticism and expressed confidence that he will secure re-election in the first round of voting.